LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

 ### POST /api/BrontoCalendar/createCalendar

-**Description:** Creates an empty Calendar document for the specified user.
+**Description:** Creates a new calendar for a user.

 **Requirements:**
 - `user`: The ID of a valid user for whom the calendar is to be created.
-- A calendar for this user must not already exist in the `calendars` collection.
+- A calendar for this user must not already exist.

 **Effects:**
-- Creates an empty Calendar document for the specified user in the `calendars` collection.
+- Creates an empty Calendar document for the specified user.
 - Returns the ID of the newly created calendar.

 **Request Body:**